 “We are all aware though that life in our hometown as we knew it, is over.
 The old communities have been erased for good.
 Many people have died.”

 “What’s bothering is that L’Aquila is now known for what happened here with the earthquake more than anything else.
 Those who come to visit these days have little idea of what our town was like before April of 2009”.

-I rode away and searched for a place to camp for the night as it got dark.
-It didn’t matter any more if it meant more cold, rain and lack of sleep inside my wet tent and damp sleeping bag.
-After what I had just seen in L’Aquila, any camping hardship for the night was a very minor thing in comparison.
+I rode away and searched for a place to camp for the night.
+It didn’t matter any more if my tent and sleeping bag were damp.
+Any camping hardship for the night was a very minor thing in comparison to what I had just seen in L’Aquila.
 At most, I hoped it might be a small tribute to the tenacity of the Aquilaians.

 - Over 300 people lost their lives in the earthquake.

 - L’Aquila’s old town centre was declared off-limits for over a year as the foundations for reconstruction work were being set.

 - Reconstruction efforts have been hampered by public contracts awarded to companies with ties to the Mafia.